kajyr/kajyr/README.md

 # Hi, I'm Carlo 👋🏼 👾

-Some days I am a frontend engineer, some day I am a scuba diver ;-)
+Some days I am a frontend engineer, some days I am a scuba diver ;-)

 Find me around the web 🌎 :